glundgren93/glundgren93.github.io/_posts/2016-6-4-Pure-Functions.md

 // We defined p as a Point with 0,1 var p = new Point(0, 1);

-// Even though we are saying that the x is 1000
-// once we call p again, x won't have changed its value. p.withX(1000); // {_x: 1000, _y: 1 }
+p.withX(1000); // {_x: 1000, _y: 1 }

 p; // {_x: 0, _y: 1 }
 ```

+Even though we are saying that the x will have a value of 1000, once we call p again, x will maintain its original value.